MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/oauth-implicit-grant-flow.md

 ## Token endpoint details

 You can also get a token by making a request to the `/token` endpoint.
-It is different from the authorization endpoint in the way that authorization endpoint handles the token logic in a separate page (redirect_uri), whereas the token endpoint handles the token logic on the same page.
+It's different from the authorization endpoint in the way that authorization endpoint handles the token logic in a separate page (redirect_uri), whereas the token endpoint handles the token logic on the same page.
 The URL for token endpoint is: `<portal_url>/_services/auth/token`.
 The token endpoint supports the following parameters:

 | Parameter   | Required? | Description                             |
 |---------------|-----------|---------------------------------------|